-The Fund's private debt and infrastructure investments are categorised as being at level 3 in the ir value hierarchy.
-This is due to the uncertainty associated with the valuation of such • vestments and the absence of a liquid market, meaning that the valuations are not based on No servable inputs.
-As a result of this we undertook additional procedures to gain assurance over Re carrying value of these investments disclosed in the financial statements.
+che Fund's private debt and infrastructure investments are categorised as being at level 3 in the This is due to the uncertainty associated with the valuation of such investments and the absence of a liquid market, meaning that the valuations are not based on Some servable inputs.
+As a result of this we undertook additional procedures to gain assurance over the carrying value of these investments disclosed in the financial statements.
 We set our detailed audit approach and findings on the following page.